Massahgenesis/alx-system_engineering-devops/0x00-shell_basics/README.md

     . ls -la
 Is use to display current directory including hidden file.
     . ls -na
-Is the command use to display current directory with long format,with user and group IDs display numerically and hidden files starting with dot.
+The command use to display current directory with long format,with user, group IDs display numerically and hidden dot files.
     . mkdir /tmp/my_first_directory
 I use the mkdir command to create a diretcory in the tmp directory.
     . mv /tmp/betty /tmp/my_first_directory